 Money-back guarantee: 30 DAYS

-Surfshark is an excellent budget-friendly choice for bypassing GDPR blocks as it operates over a thousand servers outside of Europe.
-In fact, with around 3,200 servers in 100+ countries, it’s a solid option for accessing services like Netflix and Hulu too.
-Speeds are generally very fast, and there are no connection or bandwidth limits to speak of.
+Surfshark is an excellent budget-friendly VPN choice for bypassing GDPR blocks — primarily because it operates over a thousand servers outside of Europe.
+In fact, with around 3,200 servers in 100 countries, it’s a solid option for accessing services like Netflix and Hulu, too.

-This service keeps you safe using 256-bit encryption, a kill switch, and protection against IPv6, WebRTC, and DNS leaks.
+This VPN provider keeps you safe using 256-bit encryption, a kill switch, and protection against IPv6, WebRTC, and DNS leaks.
 It also offers a built-in ad-blocker and malware scanner, plus a strict no-logs policy.
+MultiHop servers are also available should you require an extra layer of protection.
 24/7 support is available via email or live chat, just in case you have any issues.

 BEST BUDGET VPN:Surfshark is fast, secure, and affordable.
-Protect every device you own at once and access just about anything from just about anywhere.
-Best of all, this VPN comes with a 30-day money-back guarantee,
+Bypasses GDPR-related blocks and works with over 30 Netflix libraries.
+Protect every device you own at once.
+Includes a 30-day money-back guarantee.

 Apps Available: